 6th Dan Black Belt – May 2016

-Master Travis Carney
+Sensei Travis Carney

 Sgt.
 Travis Carney began his martial arts journey studying Isshin-Ryu Karate then enlisting in the military after high school.
 Sensei Carney trained in various styles throughout his travels until the Air force moved him to Fort Walton Beach, FL where he began intense training in Shotokan at the Emerald Coast Martial Arts Academy.
 He has also crossed trained in Taiho Jitsu, Iai Do and mixed martial arts.
 Sensei Carney has help instruct hundreds of women self defense clinics with Master Cayer and has done specialized training for our troops on Eglin Air Force Base.
 In 2007 Sgt.
 Carney entered the U.S. Army as a combat medic and is currently attending the Joint Service Explosive Ordnance Disposal School.
-Travis maintains Certifications in Emergency Medicine, Certified Personal Trainer, and Modern Army Combative’s Level 1.
+Travis maintains Certifications in CPR, First Aid, Emergency Medicine, Certified Personal Trainer, and Modern Army Combative’s Level 1.
 Travis obtained his 4th Dan ranking in Shotokan Karate under Grand Master Cayer and is a member of the European Jujitsu Union and Seieikan under Soke Don Madden.

 Sensei Walt Knochenmus “K-9”